Samuel Maharero: War against Germany

-The initial attacks in the revolt, begun on 12 January 1904, were successful and involved the killings of 123 persons, mostly German landowners (Marero had issued an order to his forces to avoid harming Boers, English, missionaries, and other non-German whites).
+The initial attacks in the revolt, begun on 12 January 1904, were successful and involved the killings of 123 persons, mostly German landowners (Maharero had issued an order to his forces to avoid harming Boers, English, missionaries, and other non-German whites).
 By 14 January, mounted Herero raiders had reached Omarasa, and the Waldau and Waterberg post offices were destroyed.
 The Waterberg military station was occupied by Herero and all soldiers under the command of Unteroffizier Gustav Rademacher were killed.
 Maharero allowed missionaries with a small number of German women and children free passage to Okahandja.
 They reached their destination on 9 April 1904.
 On 16 January, Gobabis was besieged and a German military company was ambushed and destroyed near Otjiwarongo.
 After this loss, Leutwein was replaced as military leader by Lothar von Trotha, who brought 15,000 troops and created a bounty of 5,000 marks for the capture of Maharero.
 Herero forces were defeated by colonial forces using breech-loading artillery and 14 Maxim belt-fed machine guns at the Battle of Waterberg on 11 August 1904, and the remaining Hereros (including women, children, and the elderly) were driven into the deserts of the Omaheke Region.
 Tens of thousands of the Herero died of thirst, starvation, or disease.
 Those who attempted surrender were shot.
 After the extermination order was countermanded by Berlin, captured survivors were sent to a concentration camp at Shark Island.

-Maharero succeeded in leading around 1000 of his people to the British Bechuanaland Protectorate (today Botswana).
+Maharero succeeded in leading around 1,000 of his people to the British Bechuanaland Protectorate (today Botswana).
 He remained leader of the exiled Herero, and became an important vassal of Sekgathôlê a Letsholathêbê, a chief in northern Bechuanaland.

 Samuel Maharero died there in March 1923, and his body was temporarily buried in Bechuanaland.
 On 23 August 1923, his body was returned to Okahandja and was ceremoniously reburied alongside his ancestors, an occasion that the Herero people still celebrate on Herero Day.